fac25/amai-mtoto/daily-log.md

 ### Tasks to complete

-- [ ] Decide and confirm with the mentors regarding this week's meeting time
+- [X] Decide and confirm with the mentors regarding this week's meeting time
+- [X] Figure out how to use environment variables with firestore
+- [X] Set up queries for firestore
+- [X] Begin work on components

+## 29-11-2022

 - [ ] Attempt to set up notion in < 5 minutes
-- [ ] Figure out how to use environment variables with firestore
-- [ ] Set up queries for firestore
-- [ ] Begin work on components